wanyuran/graphql-api-test/test/test-scenarios.md

     2、presentation published displayed in the presentation list 3、delete the presentation published

-scenario 5: publisher search the exact session, then edit it
+scenario 5: publisher use the keyword to search the matched sessions & presentations, then edit the first of them
 steps:
-    1、search the exact session
-    2、edit the exact session and update

-scenario 6: publisher search the exact presentation, then edit it
-steps:
-    1、search the exact presentation
-    2、edit the exact presentation and update
+    1、publisher use the keyword to search the matched sessions & presentations, 2、edit the first searched session and update 3、edit the first searched presentation and update

-scenario 7: publisher check the exact presentation in history and update its file address & feedback url
+scenario 6: publisher check the exact presentation in history and update its file address & feedback url
 steps:
     1、check the exact presentation in history
     2、update its file address